 Ventana Research awarded our Governance, Risk and Compliance (GRC) Business Innovation Award for 2016 to IBM for IBM Regulatory Compliance Analytics, powered by Watson (IRCA).
 This application of cognitive analytics is designed to streamline the identification of potential regulatory requirements and suggest methods for compliance.
 In so doing the cloud-based system can cut the time and cost of compliance while creating an effective means of ongoing management and control of compliance processes.

 Topics: GRC, Machine Learning, Office of Finance, Dodd-Frank, Risk Analytics, compliance, finance, Financial Services, Watson

 IBM recently held its inaugural World of Watson event.
 Formerly known as IBM Insight, and prior to that IBM Information on Demand, the annual event, attended by 17,000 people this year, showcases IBM’s data and analytics and the broader IBM efforts in cognitive computing.
 The theme for the event, as you might guess, was the Watson family of cognitive computing products.
 I, for one, was glad to spend more time getting to know the Watson product line, and I’d like to share some of my observations from the event.

-Topics: Big Data, data science, Machine Learning, cloud computing, cloud computing, Business inteligence, Data Governance, Data Integration, Internet of Things, Information Optimization, Machine Learning and Cognitive Computing
+Topics: Big Data, Data Science, Machine Learning, Analytics, Cloud Computing, Data Governance, Data Integration, Internet of Things, Information Optimization, Machine Learning and Cognitive Computing